 Tanchjim Fission and Letshuoer S12 Ultra use 1DD and 1Planar (14.8 mm) driver setups respectively.
 Tanchjim Fission costs $130 while Letshuoer S12 Ultra costs $169.
 Letshuoer S12 Ultra is $39 more expensive.
-Letshuoer S12 Ultra holds a clear 0.6-point edge in reviewer scores (6.9 vs 7.6).
-Letshuoer S12 Ultra has better treble with a 0.6-point edge, Letshuoer S12 Ultra has significantly better dynamics with a 2.4-point edge and Letshuoer S12 Ultra has better soundstage with a 0.6-point edge.
+Letshuoer S12 Ultra holds a clear 0.6-point edge in reviewer scores (7 vs 7.5).
+Letshuoer S12 Ultra has significantly better bass with a 1.2-point edge, Letshuoer S12 Ultra has better treble with a 0.6-point edge, Letshuoer S12 Ultra has significantly better dynamics with a 1.3-point edge, Letshuoer S12 Ultra has better soundstage with a 0.8-point edge, Letshuoer S12 Ultra has significantly better details with a 1.8-point edge and Letshuoer S12 Ultra has better imaging with a 0.8-point edge.

 Insights